Justin Broadrick

 Justin Karl Michael Broadrick (born 15 August 1969) is an English musician, singer and songwriter.
 He is best known as the lead singer and a founding member of the band Godflesh, one of the first bands to combine elements of extreme metal and industrial music.
 Following Godflesh's initial breakup in 2002, Broadrick formed the band Jesu.

 He was briefly in the English grindcore band Napalm Death when he was a teenager in the mid-1980s, writing and recording guitar for their debut album, Scum.
 Broadrick has also maintained a parallel career as a producer, producing records and remixes for groups such as Pantera, Isis, Mogwai and Hydra Head labelmates Pelican.
-Since the 1990s he has worked with Kevin Martin as Techno Animal making various genres of electronic music and hip hop.
+Since the 1990s he has worked with Kevin Martin as Techno Animal an electronic music project based in a fusion of industrial, dub, ambient and hip hop, which disbanded in 2001 and was reactivated in 2017 under the new name Zonal.
 Since 2012, he has been releasing hard techno music under the solo moniker JK Flesh.
 Broadrick has set up record labels such as HeadDirt, Avalanche Recordings, Post Mortem Productions (briefly renamed Uprising Productions), Lo Fibre and Heartache.

 Biography

 Childhood and first recordings (1969–1983)

 Broadrick was born on 15 August 1969, in a council estate of inner Birmingham.
 For the first four years of his life, Broadrick was raised by his mother Gabrielle Fern (a.k.a.
 Lucy Nation) and stepfather Robert Fern (a.k.a.
 Bob Allcock) in a hippie commune in Shard End.
 In the late '70s, Broadrick's mother and stepfather were members of Anti-Social, a band infamous for live shows involving blood and faecal matter, as well as for soliciting people to commit suicide via guillotine live on stage.
 Anti-Social were dubbed "the world's most violent rock group" and released one single, Traffic Lights/Teacher Teacher which is now one of the rarest UK punk record releases.
 During a period of heroin addiction, Broadrick's biological father was mostly absent from the family home.
-According to Broadrick, his maternal grandmother from Germany was a "witch" who was into the occult and black magic.
+According to Broadrick, his maternal grandmother from Germany was a practicing white witch with an interest in the occult.

 By the age of ten, Broadrick was surrounded by the punk-rock that his parents listened to.
 "There was Led Zeppelin and Black Sabbath, but it was always the stuff that wasn't so standard that grabbed me.
 I was always playing things like Lou Reed's Metal Machine Music when I was about eight!
 Stuff like Can, the weirdest parts of Pink Floyd, Hendrix", says Broadrick.
 "The first thing I probably heard out of the house, when I was about 11 years old, was Crass", says Broadrick.
-Shortly after seeing them as his first concert, he recorded his first demo tape at the age of 11.
+Shortly after seeing them at his first concert, he recorded his first demo tape at the age of 11.
 "By the age of 12 I fell into early industrial music, stuff like Throbbing Gristle, Whitehouse".
 Broadrick began to play with his stepfather's guitar, who was then into Roxy Music and Brian Eno.